Terms of Service

 - enhance the scholarly record by making data freely available and reusable for research and education;

-- enable repository content to be widely indexed and discoverable;
+- enable platform content to be widely indexed and discoverable;

-- assign and provide Digital Object Identifiers (DOIs) to repository content;
+- assign and provide Digital Object Identifiers (DOIs) to platform content;

 - track the usage of content, and promote data reuse as a metric of scholarly credit;